-This textbook represents my attempt to develop a modern, one-semester first course in computer graphics, which would typically be taken by a computer science student in the third or fourth year of college.
-(Whether it will continue to be appropriate is an open question, given the always-rapid changes in the field of computer graphics.)
+This textbook represents my attempt to develop a one-semester first course in computer graphics, which would typically be taken by a computer science student in the third or fourth year of college.
+(How long it will continue to be appropriate is an open question, given the always-rapid changes in the field of computer graphics.)
+I have tried to make the book suitable for self-learning as well.

 A reader of this book should have substantial experience with at least one programming language, including some knowledge of object-oriented programming and data structures.
-Everyone taking my own computer graphics course has had at least two semesters of programming, and most will have additional experience beyond that.
-My students have studied the Java programming language, but the book should also be accessible to people with background in other languages.
-Examples in the book use Java, C, and JavaScript.
-The essential features of those languages are covered in an appendix.
+Everyone taking my own computer graphics course had at least two semesters of programming, and most had additional experience beyond that.
+My students studied the Java programming language, but the book should also be accessible to people with background in other languages.
+Examples in the book use JavaScript, Java, and C. It is possible to do all the programming in JavaScript, but some knowledge of C is also important for certain sections of the book.
+The essential features of the three programming languages are covered in an appendix.
 (If you need to learn programming from the beginning, try my free introductory Java textbook, which is available at http://math.hws.edu/javanotes.)

 I used Version 1.0 of this book for a course in Fall 2015.
 Version 1.1 corrected some errors and typos and added some material.
 It was used in the Fall 2017 version of my course.
-I will teach computer graphics again in Fall 2021, and I have updated the book to Version 1.3 for use in that course.
-The new version covers the same topics as Version 1.1, but there are some significant updates: Chapter 5 is updated to use Version 129 of the three.js library.
-Chapters 6 and 7 now include some material on WebGL 2.0 and GLSL ES 3.00.
-JavaScript in sample programs and in Section 3 of Appendix A has been updated to use ES6 (but the code for the demos embedded in the textbook's web pages has not been updated).
-And Appendix B now covers Blender 2.93.
-There are other minor updates and corrections throughout.
+Version 1.3, which I used in Fall 2021, added some material on WebGL 2.0 and GLSL ES 3.00, updated most of the JavaScript code to use ES6, and updated Chapter 5 to use Release 129 of the three.js library.